lojikil/carML/README.md

     end

     # same as the above, but using `foreachIndex`
+    # note, there is no _real_ reason to use begin
+    # form here, but it makes it a bit more pretty.
     @arrayIota1 array of Num (Num -> Num) -> ()
     def arrayIota1 arr fun = {
         foreachIndex fn x = (set-array-index! arr (fun x) x) arr